WKAL: History

 Following further test broadcasts, WKAL finally resumed regular broadcasts March 11, 2014, providing a mix of lifestyle and regular talk radio (primarily syndicated, along with some drive time local programming), as well as coverage of Rome Free Academy athletics.
-In 2018, WKAL became affiliated with the Salem Radio Network; it has previously been affiliated with ABC News Radio, CBS News Radio, and Cable Radio Networks.
+In 2018, WKAL became affiliated with the Salem Radio Network; it was previously affiliated with ABC News Radio, CBS News Radio, and Cable Radio Networks.

 On April 1, 2025, WKAL dropped its talk format and began simulcasting WNRS in Herkimer by arrangement with Arjuna Broadcasting, to allow full-market coverage of WNRS' Spanish language tropical music format.
+The simulcast ended May 1, 2026, at which point the station began playing an Adult Contemporary format branded at Magic 103.3 WKAL.